E-D-Richard/budget-tracker-webbapp/README.md

 ### Features

 - A Settings menu where all customization options live.
 Customization options currently are:
+  - Select Currency
+    - User Selects their preferred currency and the corresponding currency symbol is automatically displayed next to all numerical output
   - Add new categories
     - Auto scrolls to the newly created budget categories
     - Prevents the addition of duplicate categories